schiesser-it/finance-agent/README.md

 ## Jupyter server

 The Jupyter server is installed in a virtual environment and runs in the background on startup and shutdowns automatically on exit.
-You can restart it manually anytime with the `/restart` command.
 The virtual environment is located in the `$HOME/.finance-agent` directory.

 To update the Jupyter server, use the `/update` command.